cabloy/zova/cabloy-docs/guide/essentials/component/page.md

 1. Define `render` as a local bean using `@Local` to register it in the ioc container
 2. Write rendering logic using the `tsx` syntax in the `render` method
-3. Directly obtain the value of `counter` by vanilla javascript
+3. Directly obtain the value of `count` by vanilla javascript

 ## Why is mother?